ketaminesiren/ketaminesiren/README.md

 ----------
 ![](https://geps.dev/progress/10?dangerColor=800000&warningColor=ff9900&successColor=006600)

-_(I have basic to intermediate knowledge of these languages, allowing me to create simple projects when needed, but my expertise is limited.)_
+_(I have basic to intermediate knowledge of these languages, allowing me to create simple projects when needed, but my expertise is limited.
+Basically i know their syntax and a few more concepts for each langauge but nothing more.)_